 Our approach to funding

-In the meantime, if you would like to register for updates, please send use your contact details here.
+Our most recent call for applications closed on 31 May 2019.
+If you would like to register for updates, including details about future funding programmes, please send use your contact details here.
 You can also find details of projects that have been awarded funding here.
 Answers to Frequently Asked Questions can be found on this page and our approach to grant-making is outlined below.

 The type of work we currently fund